 The Chinese Cultural Centre Museum and Archives (555 Columbia St.) is a central source for information about Chinatown, but it's not a destination museum.
 Just wandering the streets or visiting the classical Chinese garden is far more interesting.

-The Vancouver Police Museum sits just outside Chinatown and doesn't touch on Chinatown history, but it does reveal the grim side of Vancouver life.
+The Vancouver Police Museum sits just outside Chinatown and doesn't exhibit extensively about Chinatown history, but it does reveal the grim side of Vancouver life.
 In a way, the museum makes a fitting visit, since Chinatown abuts the Downtown Eastside -- the site of much poverty, drug-use, and homelessness.

 6. Chinatown Restaurants and Nightlife

 Although typically small, busy, and brightly lit with florescent lights, Chinatown restaurants have expanded their offerings in recent years beyond traditional Dim Sum, barbecued duck, fried rice, and pastries.